ITU-BDSA2024-GROUP19/Chirp/docs/report.md

 - The project can be run by executing `Chirp.Web` in the bash terminal set to the release directory.
 - It is mandatory to set the environment variable `CHIRPDBPATH` to the SQLite database location.
 Optionally set the Azure Blob Storage and GitHub OAuth variables.
 - Setting `CHIRPDBPATH` to `":memory:"` will run _Chirp!_ with an in-memory database and sample user data.
 - For persistent user data, set `CHIRPDBPATH` to the path for a database file.
 E.g. `/chirpdata/chirp.db`.
-The database will automatically be created if it does not exist, but the directory must exist.
+The database will automatically be created if it does not exist.
+The directory must exist.

 Examples of these environment variables are: